-For pthread support, install the library, dll and includes of PThreads4W project from sourceware to a directory (e.g.: C:/pthread).
-You should add the PThreads4W's dll path (e.g.: C:\pthread\bin) to the Windows' PATH environment variable.
+For pthread support, install the library, dll and includes of pthreads-win32 project from sourceware to a directory (e.g.: C:/pthread).
+You should add the pthread-win32's dll path (e.g.: C:\pthread\dll\x86) to the Windows' PATH environment variable.